Deferred? Write a letter of continued interest and choose your EDII school!

 Sample:

-I can’t help but be filled with excitement and uncertainty when I think about extending the human lifespan through medical progress—a concept that spans both classical and contemporary history.
+I can’t help but be filled with excitement and uncertainty when I think about extending the human lifespan through medical progress—a fascination that spans both classical and contemporary history.

 In the 20th century, antibiotics revolutionized healthcare, significantly increasing average lifespans by combating previously lethal infections.
 Similarly, vaccines have curbed the impact of deadly diseases, exemplified by the eradication of smallpox and ongoing efforts against diseases like polio and coronavirus.